ananvodo/interfaceff2gro/README.md

 SCRIPT CLEAN UP AND EASY TO UNDERSTAND EACH STEP.

 interfaceff2gro is a Python script that creates input files for GROMACS using Hendrik Heinz research group Interface forcefield (doi:10.1021/la3038846, [Interface_ff](https://bionanostructures.com/interface-md/)) - so far it only works with CHARMM forcefield (for supported atomtypes please see prm file that is included [here](https://github.com/kolmank/interfaceff2gro/tree/master/forcefield)).
-It uses msi2lmp utility from [Lammps](https://github.com/lammps/lammps) software package to transform mdf and car files (Materials Studio files) to Lammps data file and [MDAnalysis](https://www.mdanalysis.org/) Python library. interfacesff2gro creates 3 files: a gro file having coordinates information of your structure, an itp file having topology information and system.top file being a master topology file.
+It uses msi2lmp utility (without the -ignore, and a corrected version of pcff_interface.frc by Krishan Kanhaiya) from [Lammps](https://github.com/lammps/lammps) software package to transform mdf and car files (Materials Studio files) to Lammps data file and [MDAnalysis](https://www.mdanalysis.org/) Python library. interfacesff2gro creates 3 files: a gro file having coordinates information of your structure, an itp file having topology information and system.top file being a master topology file.

 ## Getting Started

 The script works with Python 3.6.
 The easiest way to build Python environment is by using [Conda](https://conda.io/docs/).
 The source file of msi2lmp are included in [msi2lmp folder](https://github.com/kolmank/interfaceff2gro/tree/master/msi2lmp) so you do not need to download them.
-PLEASE be aware that the python script call msi2lmp.exe without the -ignore flag.
+PLEASE be aware that the python script calls msi2lmp.exe without the -ignore flag.
 If your molecule has missing parameters the python code will fail.

 ### Prerequisites